maritgh/Industrial-IOT-Hub/markdown/Usage-guide.md

 To configure and deploy the IoT Hub system:

 For detailed setup steps, wiring diagrams, and code configuration, **please refer to the [Arduino Usage Guide](ArduinoUsage.md)**.

+> ⚠️ **Note:** Both the IoT Hub (ESP32s) and the dashboard machine must be connected to the same Wi-Fi network.
+This ensures that the devices can communicate with each other locally without requiring external routing.
+Each guide has its own tutorial for this

 ---